Williamdreams89/_challenge/README.md

 ## Install all the requirement from the requirements.txt file and Run the local server
 pip install -r requirements.txt && python3 manage.py runserver

-# Finally, open up your browser and find the project running locally on the default port on localhost
+# Finally, open up your browser and find the project running locally at the default port on localhost
 # Thank you, William Dreams